uclcombiseminar/uclcombiseminar.github.io/index.md

 title: UCL Combinatorics seminar
 ---

-The University College London (UCL) Combinatorics Seminar takes place weekly on Tuesday, from 4pm to 5pm, in 25 Gordon Street Room 707.
+The University College London (UCL) Combinatorics Seminar takes place weekly on Monday, from 4pm to 5pm, location TBC.
 It is organised by [Shoham Letzter](http://www.homepages.ucl.ac.uk/~ucahsle/).

 To subscribe to the mailing list, please email Shoham Letzter at s [dot] letzter [at] ucl [dot] ac [dot] uk.